pablodecm/phd_thesis/src/103_chapter_3.md

 [Equation @eq:factor_joint] to recover the subset of the parton-level $\boldsymbol{z}_\textrm{p}$ (and
 $\boldsymbol{z}_\textrm{s}$ or $\boldsymbol{z}_\textrm{d}$
-in some cases) that strongly depend on the detector readouts and provide a compressed summary of the information in the event about the parameters of interest $\boldsymbol{\theta}$.
+in some cases) that strongly depends on the detector readouts, providing a compressed summary of the information in the event about the parameters of interest $\boldsymbol{\theta}$.
 The dimensionality of the output of the reconstruction procedure $\boldsymbol{y}_\textrm{reco}$